NPR Frequently Asked Questions

 Phase 1 Civil Works and reclamation of the site has been completed.
 Works included drainage, clearing works, adjustments to the 14/32 runway, and pumping of 11 million cubic meters of sand onto the site.

 Are any other runways planned for Brisbane Airport?

 How will the runway be constructed?

-Much of the eight-year construction time will involve preparing the site ahead of constructing the runway system pavements and airfield.
-Sand will be extracted from Middle Banks in Moreton Bay to consolidate the site.
-The sand is placed on the site and left to settle for up to four years ahead of building the runway.
+Much of the eight-year construction time has involved preparing the site ahead of constructing the runway system pavements and airfield.
+Sand was extracted from Middle Banks in Moreton Bay to consolidate the site and will be left to settle for up to four years before the building of the runway can commence.

 How was the new runway site chosen?

 The site for the western parallel runway was selected when the airport was established in its current location in the early 1980s.
 The runway site has been shown in consecutive Airport Master Plans for more than 30 years.
 During that time and following feedback from the community, the runway footprint has been moved closer to Moreton Bay to minimise noise impacts for the community.